labodj/node-red-contrib-lsh-logic/README.md

 ## Key Features

+- **Protocol v2.0 Support**: Implements the efficient LSH Protocol v2.0, utilizing numeric IDs and optimized payloads (JSON or MsgPack) to minimize network overhead.
+- **Robust Health Monitoring**: Features a multi-stage intelligent Watchdog that detects stale or offline devices without generating false positives during startup or temporary network glitches.
+- **Distributed Click Logic**: Implements a Two-Phase Commit protocol for critical actions (like "Long Clicks"), ensuring commands are executed only when all target devices are ready and online.
+- **Homie & HA Discovery**: Fully compliant with the [Homie Convention](https://homieiot.github.io/) for state tracking and automatically generates Home Assistant Auto-Discovery payloads for seamless integration.
+- **High Performance**: Optimized message routing using direct string parsing and efficient internal state management.
-- **Declarative System Configuration**: Define all your system's devices in a single, clear `system-config.json` file.
-The node automatically reloads it on changes.
+- **Declarative Configuration**: Define your entire system in a single `system-config.json` file.
+The node automatically hot-reloads configuration changes.
-- **Centralized State Management**: Maintains an in-memory registry of all device states, health, and configurations, which can be exported to the context for easy debugging and dashboarding.
-- **Advanced Click Logic**: Implements "long-click" (smart toggle) and "super-long-click" (turn all off) actions across multiple devices.
-- **Reliable Network Protocol**: Uses a two-phase commit protocol for network-based button clicks to ensure commands are not lost, even on unreliable networks.
-- **Intelligent Watchdog**: Actively monitors device health with a multi-stage ping mechanism.
-It uses a smart initial verification process to quickly and accurately detect offline devices at startup, preventing false alarms.
-- **Dynamic MQTT Topic Management**: Emits messages on a dedicated output to dynamically configure an `mqtt-in` node, automatically managing topic subscriptions and unsubscriptions as your configuration changes.

 ## Installation

-You can install the node directly from the Node-RED **Palette Manager**.

-Alternatively, run the following command in your Node-RED user directory (typically `~/.node-red`):
+Install directly from the Node-RED **Palette Manager** or via npm in your user directory (e.g., `~/.node-red`):

 ```bash
 npm install node-red-contrib-lsh-logic